The Beginner’s Guide to Online Donations

 Do you need to create a website presence for raising funds?
 Does your nonprofit need a new up-to-date website?
 Read Chapter 1 to see how.

 The Beginner’s Guide to Online Donations.
 CSDi is offering a complimentary nonprofit book on online fundraising.
+Boost your donations in 14 weeks:

 Each of the 14 chapters include 3 step-by-step guides that lead you in setting up a modern website, launching a donor newsletter program and applying for a $10k/mo Google AdWords Grant.
 See what the 42 guides include.